okta/okta-sdk-java/MIGRATING.md

 - All operations have moved to the `com.okta.sdk.client.Client` object.
 This means that, all API operations including CRUD operations will have to be invoked on the `Client` object.

+Note that 9.0.0 is still in beta status and will evolve to a stable release soon.

 ## Migrating from 7.x.x to 8.0.0

 Version 8.0.0 of this SDK introduces few breaking changes from previous versions.